mycloudnexus/kraken/docs/mapping_template_upgrade_guide.md

    **Important fields explanation**

    * productSpec: Standard version of one product.Such as grace,haley in LSO SONATA.
-   * productVersion: Release version of mapping tempalte release.
+   * productVersion: Release version of mapping template release.
    * publishDate: Release date of mapping template.
    * description: Description of all changes in the current release.
-2. Add path of the release file to product.yaml
+2. Add path of the release file to mef-sonata/product.yaml

    ```yaml
    spec: